A Nonparametric Approach with Marginals for Modeling Consumer Choice: Numerical Experiments

 \subsubsection{Data processing.}

-To pre-process the data, we follow the same pre-processing steps as in \cite{ahipasaoglu2020assortment}.
-The dataset includes millions of transaction records and over 3000 alternatives.
-Each transaction records the set of products viewed by a customer (by clicking these products on the website) and the choice behavior of the customer (either making a purchase or leaving the system without buying anything).
+The dataset includes millions of transaction records and over 3000 products.
+Each transaction record specifies the set of products viewed by a customer (by clicking these products on the website) and the purchase made, if any, by the customer.
 We assume that the set of products viewed by the customer is the offered assortment.
 We select the top 8 purchased products and combine the remaining products and the non-purchase option as the outside option for customers.
-We remove any transaction records that do not align with our model assumptions, such as multiple units of a product purchased in one record.
+We remove transaction records in which multiple units of a product is purchased in one record.
 As a result, the processed dataset contains 1784 customers and 8097 times of purchases in total.
 After preprocessing the data, we group the transaction records by product-assortment pairs and count the frequency of each pair.
 Dividing this frequency by the number of times the corresponding assortment is offered results in the empirical choice probabilities, denoted by $\bp_\cS$.
-In the following discussion, we use $O_S$ to denote the number of times an assortment $S$ is offered.